maxwills/SeekerDebugger/README.md

 ## UI Integrated Query Example

-To make a query appear in the UI (the Query Tab of Seeker), follow this example.
+To show query results in the UI (the Query Tab of Seeker), follow this example.

 1. Go to the Scripting Tab, as shown here.
 <img src="./Resources/scripting.png" width="700px">